 - Extensive VIP program with ongoing player rewards

-- Swift payouts on games within 2 or 3 days
+- Swift payouts on games within 2 days

 Is Your Linux Environment Up to Snuff?